 Historically, humanity's track record of identifying important cause areas does not look great.
-Many of the most important problems throughout history --- including slavery and climate change --- are things that most people, at most times, failed to recognise as problematic.
+Many of the most important problems throughout history — including slavery and climate change — are things that most people, at most times, failed to recognise as problematic.
 More recently, we might add animal welfare and concern for future generations to this list.
-Therefore, there are likely to be important unknown cause areas today, implying that the scale of global priorities research might be very large indeed --- since it would include everyone impacted by the as-yet-unknown causes.
+Therefore, there are likely to be important cause areas in the future that are unknown today, implying that the scale of global priorities research might be very large indeed — since it would include everyone impacted by the as-yet-unknown causes.

 This line of thinking seems particularly plausible when estimating the effectiveness of broad interventions like improving institutional decision-making or promoting peace, which focus on unforeseeable benefits and ripple effects.
 Broad interventions may be highly impactful, but their effects are especially difficult to estimate.
 In other words, it's particularly hard to place interventions like these on the graph above.
 By helping to improve our estimates, global priorities research could identify which broad interventions are unusually effective, and which are not.

 There are only a handful of research centres around the world dedicated to global priorities.
-The number of people working directly on global priorities research is probably fewer than 300,[^fn1] while the total budget of all these centres is probably in the realm of $6--12 million USD per year.
+The number of people working directly on global priorities research is , while the total budget of all these centres is probably in the realm of $6–12 million USD per year.
 For comparison, an average secondary school in the UK supports around 1,000 students on a budget of around $6 million USD.
 These considerations suggest that global priorities research is highly neglected, especially when compared to its scale.